StevenCountermancs/StevenCountermancs.github.io/projects.md

 # Projects

 ### RosettASM – Pedagogical Systems Development Environment
-RosettASM is a pedagogical development environment designed to help students understand how high-level code affects machine-level behavior.
-It prioritizes learning abstract systems concepts, such as control flow, memory, and execution, through interactive code and visual constructs.
+RosettASM is a pedagogical systems visualization environment designed to help students build accurate mental models of machine-level execution through interactive execution tracing and assembly mapping.

+The system includes a custom compiler pipeline targeting x86-32 assembly, along with visualizations for registers, memory, stack state, control flow, and source-to-assembly mappings to make runtime behavior observable for learning and debugging.

-This project is being evaluated for inclusion as a micro-lab component in future coursework at DeSales University, supporting instruction in systems and programming related topics.
+Research on RosettASM was accepted, presented, and published at PACISE 2026, and the project is currently being evaluated for instructional integration into university coursework at DeSales University.

-*(Individual project / Independent study - Compiler Design and Pedagogical Toolchain)*
+*(Individual project / Independent study - Compiler Design & Educational Tooling)*

-- PACISE Paper Submission (PDF): <a href="rosettASM_paper.pdf" target="_blank">RosettASM Research Paper</a>
+- Research Paper (PDF): <a href="rosettASM_paper.pdf" target="_blank">RosettASM Research Paper</a>
-- Demo Video: (link coming soon)
+- GitHub Repository: <a href="https://github.com/StevenCountermancs/rosettasm" target="_blank">github.com/StevenCountermancs/rosettasm</a>

+---

+### Code Jam - Programming Competition Platform

+Served as team lead and systems integrator for a full-stack programming competition platform developed as a senior coordinating seminar project.

+Responsibilities included frontend development, deployment, cross-service integration, and infrastructure troubleshooting across an ASP.NET frontend, Python execution service, PostgreSQL database, Docker environment, and Apache reverse proxy deployment.

+The platform was successfully deployed for use in a university-hosted coding competition environment.

+---

+### Project Workflow Manager - Agile Project Management System

+Project Workflow Manager is a lightweight workflow and scheduling platform designed to help student software engineering teams organize projects, sprints, phases, assignments, and development timelines.

+The system applies Agile/Scrum development principles and includes support for project phase management, scheduling, worker assignments, and visual workflow organization.

+The project has been selected for continued use and deployment in future Software Engineering and Senior Coordinating Seminar coursework at DeSales University.

 ---